adobe/aio-theme/README.md

 ### Home link

-The home link is optional and should be used to inform the user about a parent or sibling site external to the current one.
+The home link should be used to inform the user about a parent or sibling site external to the current one.
 Breadcrumbs will be displayed automatically to help the user understand its current location.

 You can define a home link in `gatsby-config.js` for instance: